Key takeaways

 3. Alcohol

 High alcohol intake can increase your blood pressure over time, says Dr. Goyfman.
 He doesn’t recommend more than 1 serving per day for women or 2 servings a day for men.
 Additionally, one of the side effects of metoprolol is dizziness or lightheadedness, and alcohol may make that dizziness worse.
 Many doctors recommend not drinking alcohol at all when you first start taking metoprolol to see how the drug affects you.
-Even once your body adjusts, it’s best to limit alcohol consumption while on the metoprolol.
-You can also consult your doctor about alcohol consumption and metoprolol if you have questions.
+Even once your body adjusts, it’s best to limit alcohol consumption while on metoprolol.
+You can also consult your provider about alcohol consumption and metoprolol if you have questions.
+If you take metoprolol extended-release sprinkle capsules (brand name Kapspargo), you should avoid alcohol altogether.
+The prescribing information for this drug notes that alcohol causes the medicine in the capsule to release too quickly, increasing the risk of side effects, and because of this, you should avoid alcohol.

 4. Excess caffeine